mowinckel107/teaching_git/git teaching notes.md

 Find a shared doodle board app and place it in the Tools section

+prepare:
+read terms for them
+git reset -h
+now they should be able to answer.
+What does the following command do? git reset --soft HEAD~1

+Make a python nonsense commit makers
+One that simply adds a paragraph
+One that finds a paragraph, and then changes part of it

 # Tools:
 Have a shared doodle board app!